 Reds' Tucker Barnhart: Receives breather

+Barnhart is out of the starting nine versus San Diego on Saturday, Mark Sheldon of MLB.com reports.

-It's a routine day off for Barnhart after he was behind the plate for both Friday and Saturday.
-Curt Casali will handle the catching duties for Cincinnati in the series finale.
+Barnhart will get a standard day off following a pair of starts behind the plate.
+Curt Casali will handle the catching duties and bat sixth.

 More News